 NIST AI RMF GOVERN-1.3.
 ISO/IEC 42001:2023 Clause 5.2, Annex A.2.2.
 EU AI Act Recitals 6-7.

-No published responsible AI policy, ethics statement, or AI principles.
+No published responsible AI policy, ethics statement, or principles.

-An AI principles or ethics page exists but contains only aspirational language without operational commitments (e.g., 'we believe in responsible AI' without describing practices).
+An AI principles/ethics page exists but is aspirational only (e.g., 'we believe in responsible AI') with no operational commitments.

 P3-09AI Monitoring and Performance Review6 pts